-It’s incredibly hard to stay fit while travelling.
+It’s hard to stay fit while travelling short term.
 There’s so much good food out there.
-Our local gym isn’t right around the corner.
-Or if it’s in a hotel, it doesn’t have the same gear and classes we’re used to using.
+The local gym isn’t right around the corner.
+Or if it’s in a hotel, it doesn’t have the same gear and classes you’re used to using.

 Here’s what we do.
 It’s a fairly simple regime.
 It’s also constantly a work in progress, so forgive us if this changes over time!

 - Take care of our diet.
 This means eating better stuff, without binging, and avoiding casual snacking.
 We still eat all the delicious things and street food, but just don’t overdo it.